Red Bike: History

+As of October 2025, Red Bike operates 76 stations with 500 bicycles.

 An electric bicycle of the Red Bike system in Newport, 2022.

-The bikes
+Bicycles

 The bicycles are utility bicycles with a unisex step-through frame.
 Their one-piece aluminum frame and handlebars conceal cables and fasteners in an effort to protect them from vandalism and inclement weather.

 Payment

 24-hour daily ($12) passes are sold through Red Bike docking stations.

 The annual membership rate is $150.
 Monthly memberships are $30 a month.

 Residents of Cincinnati and Northern Kentucky who receive food or energy assistance, or are clients of one of Red Bike's partner organizations, qualify for a $5 monthly pass called Red Bike Go.

 Trips using these passes are limited to 2 hours for daily and annual passes, before extra fees kick in.

 All payments are by credit card, with the exception of Red Bike Go monthly passes which may be purchased with cash in person at outreach events or by appointment at the Red Bike Shop.